Mota0G/Assignment3---Project-Development/README.md

 6 - Click on the button with the name of the project so that the system runs the project

 7 - See the project

+#LICENSE
+The license chose is good due to guarantee that any people can use the code as they want to.